r3cla/agecalculator/README.md

 - W3Schools for basic syntax and examples.
 - Stack Overflow for troubleshooting specific issues and community advice.
 - GPT-4 for guidance, code optimization suggestions, and best practices.
+- Frontend Mentor for growing your skillset and the awesome community.

 > [!NOTE]